TheatrumMundi/TheatrumMundi/_posts/2023-01-01-After-Rilke's-Panther.markdown

 ---
 The following is mostly unacceptable, but there are a few small successes which justify sharing it regardless.
 The rendering of the first stanza is especially unfortunate.

-His sight, by its passage across the bars, is <br>
+His sight, which moves along the bars, has <br>
 become so weary it beholds no more. <br>
-It is as if a thousand bars were his <br>
+It is as if these thousand bars were his <br>
-and behind a thousand bars no world. <br>
+and behind these thousand bars no world. <br>

 The soft pass, pliant sturdy pace, <br>
 that turns in the all small circle round, <br>